nleaf/nleaf.github.io/_posts/2015-03-25-create-a-business-continuity-plan-for-data-disasters.md

 author: Bryan Smith

 ---
-## Preparing for Disasters: Create a Business Continuity Plan
+## Preparing for Disasters: How to Create a Comprehensive Business Continuity Plan

 The creation and implementation of a Disaster Recovery Plan (DRP) can be a complex undertaking; however, it doesn’t need to be.
 The necessary steps, which may seem overwhelming, are easily broken down into a basic process that’s applicable to any industry.
 Not having a DRP or worse, not implementing a DRP can be a catastrophic mistake to your business.
 The cost of downtime can be insurmountable, so creating and implementing an effective DRP should be a priority for any organization.

 To illustrate, I’ll assume the role of CIO for an eCommerce firm responsible for managing the implementation of a DRP.
 This plan will be one component of my company’s overall Business Continuity Plan, with other teams working to establish procedures for facilities disasters, personnel disasters, and so forth.